 — Shelly A., New Haven, CT

-Meeting in Tongatapu, Tonga, we fly to the remote Ha’apai Islands, a group of low, coral islands with vibrant reefs and miles of deserted picture-perfect beaches.
-From our comfortable lodge on a private beach on Foa Island, we enjoy excellent reef snorkeling practically right out our front door.
-Gazing underwater, we see the amazing geography of the reefs—caves, canyons, caverns, tunnels, vertical walls, and colorful coral gardens with plenty of fish, including Moorish idol, butterfly fish, wrasse, and clown fish, as well as stingrays and sea turtles.
-At night, we stargaze under the clear skies and bright Milky Way and learn how early Polynesians used the stars to navigate.
-On Sunday, we’ll have the opportunity to attend a church service at one of the nearby villages and listen to the beautiful sounds of Tongan singing.
-Later, we paddle kayaks to nearby Nukunamu, “The King’s Island,” just off the northern tip of Foa, and snorkel the channel between Nukunamu and Ha’ano Islands.
+From Tongatapu, fly to the remote Ha’apai Islands, a group of low coral isles with vibrant reefs and miles of deserted and utterly picture-perfect beaches.
+We enjoy excellent reef snorkeling right out the front door of our lodge, with colorful coral gardens featuring Moorish idol, butterfly fish, wrasse, and clown fish, as well as stingrays and sea turtles.
+At night, we stargaze under the bright Milky Way and learn how early Polynesians used the stars to navigate.

 Whale Watching / Snorkeling / Kayaking